A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: The equation of state of uniform nuclear matter

+The convergence of microscopic calculations using a variety of techniques to the same PNM EoS at low densities, where 3N forces can be neglected, indicates the robustness of these theoretical constraints in that density regime; we shall make use of them to constrain our phenomenological EoS models as follows.

+We constrain our MSL EoS to match the PNM EoS region bounded by the microscopic results of SP, HS and GCR below $\approx 0.02$ fm$^{-3}$ - that is the narrow band that runs along the lower edge of the SP results in Fig.~1.
+For a given value of $L$ we vary $J$ until our phenomenological PNM EoS passes through the constrained region.
+For each value of $L$, $J$ must be readjusted so that we match the constrained region again.
+In Fig.~1b, we plot the MSL EoSs obtained following such a procedure.
+We show results for $L=25, 70$ and 115 MeV.

-One trivial consequence of applying this constraint is that we are no longer free to vary $J$ independently of $L$; we select only those EoSs in J-L space which conform to the low density PNM constraints, thus imposing a correlation between the symmetry energy and its slope at saturation density.
-This correlation is shown in Fig.~2 for the MSL EoS by the upright black triangles (for the upper bound of the SP constraint) and the lower black triangles (for the lower bound), and for the BD EoS by the squares and diamonds respectivley.
-Taking the upper or lower bounds of the SP constraint produces a different offset to the correlation without changing its slope.
+One trivial consequence of applying this constraint is that we are no longer free to vary $J$ independently of $L$; we select only those EoSs in $J$-$L$ space which conform to the low density PNM constraints, thus imposing a correlation between the symmetry energy and its slope at saturation density.
+This correlation is shown in Fig.~2 for the MSL EoS by the black triangles.
+Employing the low density PNM constraints, the $J$-$L$ relation obtained is $J$ = 20.5 + 0.207$L$ and $J$ = 18.7 + 0.182$L$ for the MSL EoSs.

 The existence of such a correlation is in part due to the variation of the PNM EoS with density; all theoretically derived energy-density functions are simple enough to admit such a correlation.
 For example, a correlation derived from the low density PNM constraint might not exist if the energy of PNM is not a monotonic function of density in the region up to saturation density.
 This, however, would imply a region of density in which PNM became stable, a phenomenon that we would expect to have seen indications of in nuclear experiments.
 Given a smooth, monotonically increasing function of density, a constraint at the low density end will give a correlation between its value at the higher density region, and its slope there.